Weak independence of events and the converse of the Borel--Cantelli Lemma: Introduction

 \begin{theorem} Let $A_n$ be a pairwise independent sequence of events such that $\sum_{n=1}^{\infty} P(A_n)=\infty$.
 Let $I_n=\mathbb{1}_{A_n}$ be the indicator variable of $A_n$.
 Then, as $n\to\infty$

 \end{theorem}

 Obviously (\ref{eq:durrett}) implies $P(A_n \io)=1.$ We later prove that an even weaker condition implies $P(A_n \io)=1.$

-The first author and Darji \cite{Bir-Dar-18} studied infinite random graphs, and for one of their applications, they needed the theorem by Erd\H os and R\'enyi, for the case of nonpositive correlation.
-After some later revisions however, by the suggestion of the referees, they ended up using a different result by Bruss \cite{Bru-80}.
+The original motivation of this paper came from studying infinite random graphs \cite{Bir-Dar-18}.
+In this paper, a result by Bruss \cite{Bru-80} is used.
 This theorem is usually called the/a counterpart of the Borel--Cantelli Lemma.

 \begin{theorem} Let $A_n$ be a sequence of events such that $A_k\subseteq A_{k+1}$, and

 where $\overline{A}$ denotes the complement of $A$.
 Then $P(A_n \io)=1$. \end{theorem}

 In this theorem, it is usually assumed that $P(A_n)\neq 1$, so the conditional probabilities are well defined.
 However, to make the theorem more elegant and widely applicable, we will allow $P(A_n)=1$, and we define $P(A_{n+1}|\overline{A_n})=1$ for that case.
 We will use this convention for the balance of the paper.